jorendorff/machine-learning/notes.md

     dense layers and a width of like 1000.)

-### Mikolov et al. Efficient estimation of word representations in vector space.
+### Mikolov et al. (the word2vec paper) Efficient estimation of word representations in vector space.
 2013.

 Paper focuses on computational complexity of training to produce an exciting new system that can "learn high quality word vectors" from a 1.6-billion token